kstenerud/ubuntu-package-fixing/README.md

 **Origin**: Where the code came from:

-  * upstream = original software site, such as samba.org
+  * upstream = points to code on the original software site, such as samba.org
   * backport = you had to change the code to fit an ubuntu requirement
   * vendor = the code came from some vendor like red hat, suse, etc.
   * other = the code came from somewhere else